milabs/lkrg-bypass/README.md

 - `KASLR` bypass was considered to be done by the exploit
 - `SMAP`/`SMEP` bypass was not considered to be in the scope of the exploit

+Here I have to say few words about `SMAP`/`SMEP`.
+I'm pretty sure that of two features only one makes sense: `SMAP`. `SMEP` it's not a big deal and it has nothing against the ROP which is widely used by exploits.
+So, let's not consider `SMEP` as a problem at all because it's possible to make the exploitation without exectution the code from user-mode address space. `SMAP` is the only valuable security feature of the CPU but the exploitation can be done without touching the user space from the context of the kernel.
+In other words, it's possible to have a ROP chain reliably delivered to the kernel without the need of bypassing `SMAP`.
+Again, let's put it out of the scope at least now.